openpgp-pqc/draft-ietf-openpgp-nist-bp-comp/draft-ietf-openpgp-nist-bp-comp.md

 ## Composite KEMs

-The ML-KEM + ECDH public-key encryption involves both the ML-KEM and an ECDH KEM in an a priori non-separable manner.
+The ML-KEM + ECDH public-key encryption involves both the ML-KEM and an ECDH KEM in a non-separable manner.
 This is achieved via KEM combination, that is, both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a single shared secret for message encryption.

 ## Composite Signatures